datamacgyver/SagemakerLearning/readme.md

+Current task: Check that the new data conform to the old data and are thus useful for predicting (ie not from a different population)

 # Sagemaker Learnings
 This project is best opened in a "proper" IDE such as Pycharm as you can then follow the links between all the bits more easily.

 The data are junk data I got from an old web coding challenge.
 They simply outline loan repayments over an 18 month period, along with loads of pre-made features.
 This gives plenty of options to build models and new features.

 ## Assumptions
 Many!
 Without access to stakeholders I've just done what the data seemed